 This assignment makes use of the files contained in this zip file.
-This assignment is due Tuesday, October 22.
+This assignment is due Wednesday, October 8.

 This assignment and your previous assignment are about the data structures used at the two ends of the 3D graphics rendering pipeline; what goes into the beginning of the pipeline and what comes out of the end of the pipeline.
-Roughly, what goes into the pipeline is the Scene
+Roughly, what goes into the pipeline is the Scene data structure which describes the geometry of what the renderer should draw.
+What comes out of the pipeline is the FrameBuffer data structure which holds the pixel image of the scene drawn by the renderer.
+The previous assignment was about just the FrameBuffer

 data structure.
 This assignment is about what goes into the rendering pipeline, the Scene